 - had the probability to influence the outcome of a proceeding.5

-Note, though, that it is not required that a statement actually influence a proceeding.6
+Note, however, that it is not required that a statement actually influence a proceeding.6

 A statement can also be material if it relates to a material fact.7